 - Yakutia Airlines has its head office in the City.

-As the regional capital Yakutsk’s has a lot more developments and projects going for it, than any another town or city in the Sakha Republic region.
+This museum showcases exhibits on mammoths, their habitats & history, plus life-size fossil remains.
+As the regional capital, Yakutsk’s has a lot more developments and projects going for it, than any other town or city in the Sakha Republic region.

 - The 2019 completion of a new rail line to the eastern bank of the Lena permitted the start of passenger rail services between Yakutsk and the rest of Russia.